A characterization of groups of parahoric type: Truncated valuation rings

-We'll now check the distributivity.
-Since we already know that the multiplication is commutative we only have to check its left distributivity; let then be $u,u',u''$ be three elements of ${\mth{U}}$, we'll prove that $u.(u'+u'')=u.u'+u.u''$.
-When $v(u)=0$, it simply comes from the distributivity of $Ad(h_u)$.
-Assume then $v(u)>0$; we have, using the fact that $v(u+u_1)=0$:
+We now check the distributivity.
+Since we already know that the multiplication is commutative we only have to check its left distributivity; let then $u,u',u''$ be three elements of ${\mth{U}}$, we prove now that $u.(u'+u'')=u.u'+u.u''$.
+When $v(u)=0$, that simply comes from the distributivity of $Ad(h_u)$.
+Assume now $v(u)>0$; we have, using the fact that $v(u+u_1)=0$:

 which proves the assertion.